Happy last day of classes, everyone! Spend some time outside before you hit the books! 🌷 ☀️

 Please note that F-1 student visas cannot be issued more than 120 days prior to the program start date found in section 5, page 1 of Form I-20.
 Students admitted to Knox College should not enter the country on a tourist visa (B-1/B-2 visa) unless you have discussed this with the Office of International Student Services.
 Students who enter the country on a tourist visa may not be able to enroll in their intended term.

 If you are an F-1 student transferring to Knox from a high school, college, or university in the U.S., please ask a Designated School Official (DSO) at your previous school to help you complete the SEVIS record transfer form and transfer your SEVIS record to Knox.
-Once completed, please email this form to the Office of International Student Services.
+Once completed, please submit this form through your applicant portal.
 Knox will then issue you a "Transfer Pending" Form I-20 and send it to you by mail.
 Once you have completed immigration document registration and updated your U.S. address with the Office of International Student Services, you will be issued a new I-20 for "Continued Attendance" at the beginning of your first term at Knox.
 If your F-1 visa is still valid, you may continue using this visa.
 If your F-1 visa is expired, you should apply for a new visa using your Knox College I-20.

 If you are currently in the U.S. in another nonimmigrant status and will change to F-1 within the U.S., you must file Form I-539, your original Form I-20, and other required documentation with USCIS.
 Students are strongly advised to consult with the Office of International Student Services if considering a change of status application, and to provide a copy of the entire application to the Office of International Student Services prior to submitting it to USCIS.
 View information about Form I-539.